Create a Website Account - Manage notification subscriptions, save form progress and more.

 Go to kennebunkmaine.us/addresschange and complete the on-line form (link at the bottom of the page).
 You also may submit your request via fax: (207) 985-4609 or mail to: Town of Kennebunk, Assessing Office, 1 Summer Street, Kennebunk, ME 04043.

 Kennebunk Police DepartmentParking Ticket Appeal4 Summer St.Kennebunk, ME 04043

 Appeals must be received no later than 14 days after the issue date.
 Your appeal will be reviewed within ten (10) business days.
 Following review, a decision will be forwarded to the address provided on the Parking Ticket Appeal form.
 The fine for the violation being appealed will not increase during the review period.
 Parking Ticket Appeal Form

 The State of Maine allows residents to register to vote any time leading up to and including Election Day.
 Residents of Kennebunk may register to vote at the Town Clerk’s Office which is located on the second floor of the Town Hall.

 Proof of residency and identity needs to be provided at the time of registering (one form could be a Maine driver’s license that would show a physical street location and not a PO Box mailing address).

 The Code Enforcement Officer will approve or deny applications for building permit within thirty (30) days from the date of filing a complete application.
-Our normal turn around time for permits is usually about two weeks.
+Current turnaround time for permit issuance is approximately 2-3 weeks.

 The clear space between handrail and the adjacent wall or surface shall not be less than 1½”.